jquinby/jekyll-now/books.md

 title: Books
 permalink: /books/
 ---

 Following is a list of the books I've either read or am currently reading.
 The list has formed somewhat organically, which is to say that some of these lead naturally from one to the next.
-Others appeare by way of recommendations made by various public figures, still others because they've shown up in the footnotes of some other book I was reading.
+Others appeared by way of recommendations made by various public figures, still others because they've shown up in the footnotes of some other book I was reading.
 In addition to the books, I subscribe to _First Things_, _The Atlantic_, a couple of ACM journals related to work, and - of course - _QST_, like any good ham.
 If I'm flying or in the car for more than an hour or two, I'm probably listening to podcasts, _First Things_, _Reply All_, or _99% Invisible_.

 Listening to Rabbi Lord Jonathan Sacks' [2013 Erasmus Lecture](https://www.firstthings.com/article/2014/01/on-creative-minorities) started the whole thing, if you want to know the truth.
 I blame him entirely for bringing Toynbee to my attention.